ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 ### Registration

 The last step before we can use the model is to register the types so that everything can be found from the configuration file.

-Since this is an LLM (as opposed to a VLM) we register the type that will show in the configuration file in the `LLMTypeRegistry`:
+Since this is an LLM (as opposed to a VLM), we register the type that will show in the configuration file in the `LLMTypeRegistry`:

 ```swift
 public class LLMTypeRegistry: ModelTypeRegistry, @unchecked Sendable {